A.I. Rising: Plot

-In a socialist world in 2148, the Ederlezi Corporation undertakes a space mission to the Alpha Centauri star system.
-The corporation selects Milutin, a trained cosmonaut, but demands that he accept Nimani, an android designed to respond to the cosmonaut's desires and to monitor his performance on the ship.
-Milutin dislikes the idea as he has had poor experiences with women in the past, but implicitly accepts when he asks what she would look like.
+Set in a socialist world in 2148, A.I.
+Rising follows the Ederlezi Corporation as it undertakes a space mission to the Alpha Centauri star system.
+The corporation selects Milutin, a trained cosmonaut, and requires him to be accompanied by Nimani, an android designed both to monitor his performance and to respond to his desires.
+Milutin is initially reluctant due to previous negative experiences with human relationships but implicitly accepts when inquiring about Nimani's appearance.